Fast Ewald summation for electrostatic potentials with arbitrary periodicity: The Spectral Ewald method

 \begin{breakablealgorithm}

-\end{breakablealgorithm} }
+\end{breakablealgorithm}

-Note that if $\nl=k_\infty$, all non zero Fourier modes are upsampled and therefore, steps 3 and 4 can be merged.
-If we also have $s=s_0$, the AFT is the same as a plain three dimensional FFT.
+Note that if $\nl=\kintinf$, all non-zero Fourier modes are upsampled and therefore, steps 3 and 4 can be merged.
+If we also have $s=s_0$, the AFT is the same as a plain three-dimensional FFT.